vk6flab/dump1090/README.md

 Antenna
 ---

-Mode S messages are transmitted in the 1090 MHz frequency.
+Mode S messages are transmitted at 1090 MHz with 50 kHz bandwidth.
 If you have a decent antenna you'll be able to pick up signals from aircraft pretty far from your position, especially if you are outdoor and in a position with a good sky view.